 Figure 75.
-Installing the computer cover screw
+Installing the screw to secure the computer cover

 - 5. If there is a Kensington-style cable lock available, lock the computer.
 See "Attaching a Kensington-style cable lock" on page 30. - 6.
 Reconnect the external cables and power cords to the computer.
 See "Locating connectors on the rear of your computer" on page 9. - 7.
 To update your configuration, refer to Chapter 7 "Using the Setup Utility program" on page 93.